mpaglia0/Iudas/README.md

 ### Post on Mastodon

 Always in view of more privacy and freedom a new plugin has been developed.
-It is called [**Pelican-fediverse**](https://github.com/pelican-plugins/fediverse) and will publish automatically new contents of your website on Mastodon.
+It is called [**Pelican-fediverse**](https://github.com/pelican-plugins/fediverse) and can publish automatically new contents of your website on Mastodon.

 ### Sensitive contents